Druv0/Sales-Analysis-using-Pandas-and-Matplotlib./README.md

 - `Date of Sale`: The date when the product was sold.
 - `Category`: The category of the product (e.g., smartphones, laptops, accessories).
 ### Background information:
-- start by cleaning our data.
+- start by cleaning the data.
 Tasks during my section include:
 - Drop NaN values from DataFrame
 - Removing rows based on a condition
 - Change the type of columns (to_numeric, to_datetime, astype)